-You could also search command prompt on the search box in the task bar and click on it.
+You could also search the Command Prompt on the search box in the taskbar and click on it.

-Once you open command prompt, type this command “getmac /v /fo list” without the quotes, and click enter.
+Once you open the Command Prompt, type this command “getmac /v /fo list” without the quotes, and click enter.
 A list containing all of your network devices will appear.
-Look for where it says “physical address”.
+Look for where it says Physical address.
 On the right, you will see 12 characters like the ones I have shown earlier.
 This is the MAC address.

 Using Windows PowerShell

-Here you open Windows PowerShell the same way you opened command prompt using the search box on the task bar.
-Then type the following command “get-netadapter” and click enter.
+Here you open Windows PowerShell the same way you opened the command prompt using the search box on the taskbar.
+Then type the following command get-netadapter and click enter.
 You will get a set of all the network connections on your laptop.
-Look for MAC Address on the first row.
+Look for MAC Address in the first row.

 Both the PowerShell and Command Prompt methods are useful even when you are not connected to a Wi-Fi network.

 Another way you can find the MAC address on your laptop is through your network and sharing center.
 You can access your laptop’s network connection settings in 2 ways: through the Taskbar and the Control Panel.

 If you want to use the taskbar, you click on it and right-click on the network icon, and open the Network and Sharing Center.

 Some versions of Windows 10 will show you Open Network & Internet settings, click on it and then go to Network and Sharing Center.

 Here you right-click under Connections and then details.
 Look for Physical address and this is the MAC address.